schorschii/OCO-Server/docs/Computers.md

 Log: `System`
 Query: `<QueryList><Query><Select>*[System[(EventID=1130)]]</Select></Query></QueryList>`

+## Service Monitoring
+OCO offers basic monitoring features.
+You can check anything by writing your own service check script and placing it into the agent's local check directory.
+Your script just have to produce standardised output in the CheckMK check format.
+For more information, please have a look at the documentation in the [agent repo](https://github.com/schorschii/oco-agent).

 ## Wake On Lan (WOL)
 OCO supports sending WOL magic packets.
 WOL in general only works via Ethernet (not via WiFi!) and if the server has a network card in the same subnet as the target computer because WOL packets are UDP broadcast packets.
 If you have multiple subnets, you can add a new network card to the server for each subnet or configure "Satellite WOL".